bollu/bollu.github.io/declarative/index.md

 ## Code Walkthrough

-The entire "library", which is written very defensively and sprinked with asserts fits in exactly a 100 lines of code.
+The entire "library", which is written very defensively and sprinked with asserts fits in [**exactly 100 lines of code**](https://github.com/bollu/mathemagic/blob/master/declarative/minanim.js).
 It can be golfed further at the expense of either asserts, clarity, or by adding some higher-order functions that factor out some common work.
 I was loath to do any of these.
 So here's the full source code, explained as we go on.